MrWhiteC/NLU_Project2025/README.md

 The proposed **NCE-based models** outperformed **other baselines** through dataset crafting, comparison, and hyperparameter tuning.
 This new learning paradigm integrates **inductive bias into classification tasks**, significantly improving **TTP classification**.

+**Gaps:**
+The training process took a very long due to a very large datasets of frameworks.
+This result in the coverage of TTPs which could provide a limit size in the prediction.

 **Relevance to Our Project:**
 - This work demonstrates that **NCE-based learning paradigms** can improve **cybersecurity NLP models**, which aligns with our **fine-tuned classification approach**.